Simon is a content writer with a great deal of knowledge about a variety of things, with a special love for video games.

 If you ask any person what a plumbing fixture is, they will probably reply, faucet.
 In fact, prior to researching this article, I thought that too!
 However, imagine my surprise when I discover that in general plumbing terms, a plumbing fixture can be any device that is connected to a plumbing system and interacts with water (whether it be delivering the water or draining it).

 Each plumbing feature will be designed for a particular use, and while the core design will be the same for many of these items, the use and design can vary; depending on the device, they can be practical or ornamental and generally are designed with one function in mind.

 - The Titanic had Turkish baths and electric baths.

 A bathtub is a large container that is filled with warm or hot water and allows a person to bathe while fully immersed in the water.
-Modern bathtubs are made from fiberglass and acrylic, but more expensive and often more durable baths are made from enamel, cast iron, steel and for the opulent waterproof wood.
+Modern bathtubs are made from fiberglass and acrylic, but more expensive and often more durable baths are made from enamel, cast iron, steel and from opulent waterproof wood.

 The bathtub is commonly found in the bathroom and often has a shower attachment that allows the person to stand in the bath and take a shower, thus giving the common bath more versatility.

 Most modern baths have overflows, drains and faucets (taps) that assist in the delivery and draining of water – in days gone by, water was often heated in a kitchen and placed in the bath using buckets.
-As manufacturing techniques have advanced, the number and variety of tubs available has increased.
+As manufacturing techniques have advanced, the number and variety of tubs available have increased.
 The most common bathtubs are: